A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: LLM-based Dialogue System

-To ensure the delivery of up-to-date, informative, trustworthy, and personalized responses, it is necessary to learn and plan how to interact with external different knowledge sources \citep{wang2023large}.
-In this context, the integration of these knowledge sources not only enhances the conversational prowess of the LLM-based dialogue system but also enables them to remain adaptable and aligned with the dynamic nature of the information they handle, ultimately elevating their utility and reliability in real-world scenarios.
-In this section, we mainly present how LLM-based dialogue systems integrate with these knowledge sources and plan their usage.
+To ensure the delivery of up-to-date, informative, trustworthy, and personalized responses, it is necessary to learn and plan how to interact with external different knowledge sources \citep{wang2023large, wang2025actingreasoningmoreteaching}.
+Therefore, the integration of these knowledge sources not only enhances the conversational prowess of the LLM-based dialogue system but also enables them to remain adaptable and aligned with the dynamic nature of the information they handle, ultimately elevating their utility and reliability in real-world scenarios.
+In this section, we mainly present how LLM-based dialogue systems interact with external environment to integrate with different knowledge sources and plan their usage.

-\begin{itemize} [leftmargin=*,topsep=0pt,itemsep=0pt,parsep=0pt] \item \textbf{Database.} TOD mostly relies on one specific database such as the restaurant or flight database to answer the user query, providing the up-to-date and necessary information to accomplish the task \citep{hudevcek2023large, zhang2023sgptod}.
+\begin{itemize} \item \textit{Database.} TOD mostly relies on one specific database such as the restaurant or flight database to answer the user query, providing the up-to-date and necessary information to accomplish the task \citep{hudevcek2023large, zhang2023sgptod}.
 Recently, Hudevceke et al. \citep{hudevcek2023large} and Zhang et al. \citep{zhang2023sgptod} consecutively evaluate the performance of \texttt{ChatGPT} on the E2E TOD.
 In detail, Hudevceke et al. \citep{hudevcek2023large} introduce a novel approach for dialogue state tracking, where belief states are derived from dialog history by utilizing slot descriptions as prompts, subsequently leading to database entry retrieval and response generation.
 In contrast, SGP-TOD \citep{zhang2023sgptod} employs slot names and value examples, rather than slot descriptions, as prompts to facilitate frozen LLMs in generating belief states, thereby reducing human effort.
 In addition, they offer a policy skeleton within the Policy Prompter to guide LLMs in producing responses that comply with the predefined dialog policy, resulting in better performance than IT-LLM \citep{hudevcek2023large}.
 In order to maximize the utilization of databases within dialogue systems, ChatDB \citep{hu2023chatdb} employs large-scale models to generate SQL instructions during the dialogue process.
+Moreover, recent studies try to formulate the API call as tool utilization problems such as AppBench~\citep{wang-etal-2024-appbench} and DilogTool~\citep{wang2025rethinkingstatefultooluse}.